MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 Note:

 The industrial standards established by INCOSE and NASA provide examples for when commodities and software operate together to perform a function as a system.
 References to these standards are included in this note to provide additional examples for when commodities or software operate together to perform a function as a system.
-See the INCOSE standards for what constitutes a system at (*http://g2sebok.incose.org/app/mss/asset.cfm?ID=INCOSE%20G2SEBOK%202.00&ST=F*), and in the (INCOSE SE Handbook v3.1 2007; ISO/IEC 15288:2008).
+See the INCOSE standards for what constitutes a system at (*http://g2sebok.incose.org/app/mss /asset.cfm?ID=INCOSE%20G2SEBOK%202.00&ST=F*), and in the (INCOSE SE Handbook v3.1 2007; ISO/IEC 15288:2008).
 Also see the NASA standards for examples of what constitutes a system in the (NASA SE Handbook SP-2007-6105 Rev 1).

-*Systolic array computer.* (Cat 4) - A computer where the flow and modification of the data is dynamically controllable at the logic gate level by the user.

 *Technology.
 Technology* means: